About This Journal

 The Journey Continues

 The first volume of The Graduate Review was published on June 30, 2016.
 This journal contained six varied and interesting articles along with three very creative artistic works.
-The authors and artists represented in Volume I of The Graduate Review were graduates or current graduate students from the departments of political science, English, criminal justice, special education, art, and the School of Social Work.
-A beautiful photograph entitled “Snow Dune” graced the cover of the journal.
+The authors and artists represented in volume I of The Graduate Review were graduates or current graduate students from the departments of political science, English, criminal justice, special education, art, and the School of Social Work.
+A beautiful photograph titled “Snow Dune” graced the cover of the journal.